Team-Het/cs326-final-het/docs/milestone3.md

 ## Note
-We used to have seperate submit_lost_item and submit_found_item pages, we combined them this time for convenience, but kept using date_lost and time_lost in case some data mess up.
+In the previous milestone 1 and milestone 2, we designed the website to have seperate submit_lost_item and submit_found_item pages, which means the user have to go to different pages to submit lost or found items.
+This time, we combined two pages for convenience, but kept using old variable names in case some data mess up.
+Therefore, date_lost actually stands for the date that the item lost or found, time_lost stands for the approximate time that the item lost or found.

 # Division of Labor